 Use tools that help you personalize

-Your eCommerce clients leave a virtual footprint when they sign up for a newsletter, make purchases, leave comments on your site and other forms of engagement with your online business.
-A CRM tool can help you track relevant customer data so that you can send more personalized and targeted marketing messages to your consumers.
+Your ecommerce clients leave a virtual footprint when they sign up for a newsletter, make purchases, leave comments on your site and other forms of engagement with your online business.

 Use a variety of messaging platforms

-Just as businesses have moved from brick and mortar to online venues, marketing has moved from mailed advertisements and coupons to virtual offers via platforms such as email, social media and text.
-Each platform has its ideal scenario:
+Just as businesses have moved from brick and mortar to ecommerce platforms like Selz, marketing has moved from mailed advertisements and coupons to virtual offers via platforms such as email, social media, and text.
+Each platform has its own features and ideal scenarios: